International climate policy: the Climate Change Convention

-At the Earth Summit in Rio de Janeiro in 1992, the need for a global strategy on climate protection was recognised and the first international agreement was approved: the Climate Change Convention (UNFCCC).
+At the Earth Summit in Rio de Janeiro in 1992, the need for a global strategy on climate protection was recognised and the first international agreement was approved: the United Nations Framework Convention on Climate Change (UNFCCC).
+Obligations under the Convention have since been largely superseded by those under the Paris Agreement from 2020.

 Preventing interference with the climate system

-The aim of the Convention is "to achieve stabilization of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system".
+The aim of the Convention is "to achieve stabilisation of greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system".

-The Convention holds the states jointly responsible for preventing dangerous, man-made climate change.
-At the same time, it stresses the special responsibilities of industrialised countries:
+The Convention holds the states jointly responsible for preventing dangerous human-induced climate change.
+At the same time, it stresses the special responsibilities of industrialised countries.

 Brief overview of the Climate Change Convention